zachhalle/SublimeFormatter/README.md

 * Support the following syntax: `/path/to/formatter [options] /path/to/source`
 * Output the indented code to standard output

+Using it with other formatters may lead to unpredictable behavior.
+Please **do not** do so.

 The config format is as follows:

     {